gai00/docker-cloud9v3/README.md

 1. open browser
 2. go to http://[your ip or localhost]:8181
 3. input username and password.
-4. enjoy, or sudo chown ubuntu: -R ~/workspace before using.
+4. enjoy, or sudo chown ubuntu: -R ~/workspace after start then refresh.

 ## Custom
 if you want to change login username:password, modify --auth parameters you want.